 You save the file, export it, and feel good about the masterpiece you’ve just created – only to find that the colors don’t look like what they did when you were working on them.

 As photographers, I’m sure we’ve all been there at one point or another.
-A truly heartbreaking and annoying situation to be in no doubt!
+A truly annoying (even heartbreaking) situation!

 What if we were to tell you that there is a way to say goodbye to this dilemma for good?

 Well, today that’s exactly what we’ll do, and it starts with learning the fundamentals of a concept called color management.

 Whether you’ve heard of this concept before or not, this simplified guide to color management will help you understand some color management fundamentals and get you on the right path for developing a solid color management workflow.

 So what exactly is color management?